-Key Audit Matter

-Valuation of insurance contract liabilities - liability for incurred claims

-Refer to the following notes in the financial statements: Note 2.4 Insurance and reinsurance contracts accounting treatment, Note 3 Critical accounting judgements and key sources of estimation uncertainty and Note 4.4 Concentration of insurance risk.

-As at 31 December 2023, the Company has Nil (2022: Nil) balance for insurance contract liabilities - liability for incurred claims.
+Key Audit Matter How our audit addressed the Key Audit Matter Valuation of insurance contract liabilities - liability for · ' incurred claims following: Refer to the following notes in the financial statements: Note 2.4 Insurance and reinsurance contracts accounting treatment, Note 3 Critical accounting judgements and key sources of estimation uncertainty and Note 4.4 Concentration of insurance risk. contract liabilities - liability for incurred claims; As at 31 December 2024, the Company has Nil (2023: Nil) balance for insurance contract liabilities - liability for incurred claims. assessed the appropriateness of the disclosures in the financial statements.